 One of the biggest opportunities that have arisen in the last few years is social media growth for your business.
 Not only have the social media giants made it easier for any page to get content to more people, there are now many more options for faster and more accessible shopping.
 Facebook Marketplace and Instagram Shopping are two areas that are thriving, due to their simplicity, ease of you and availability to promote any product you are selling.

 If you are able to create quality visual content that can quickly entice any and all viewers, you are immediately on the right track.
 Highlight the top features of your products and services in a post that gets your followers engaging and new people learning.

 You could have some incredible products and services that you offer; things that can solve problems put customers at ease and support the growth of your business.
 However, if you aren’t able to effectively advertise yourself, there won’t be anyone around to admire your amazing work.

 That leads to one of the biggest advantages, ensuring that your products and services are effectively advertised across multiple platforms.
 From covering social media to a clear, interactive website, the way that you advertise your products could be the deciding factor between people seeing them and investing in your company, or not getting eyes on you at all.

 Advertising will also help customers clearly understand the benefits of your products and services.
 Creating instructional videos, infographics, and creative imagery will emphasise the advantages that your ideas possess.
-Vibrant colours are always good for harboring attention but do not make them too eclectic.
+Vibrant colours are always good for harbouring attention but do not make them too eclectic.

-From the number of channels you have access to, to the amount of different media you can create, there is limitless potential for growth with articulate advertising for your e-commerce site.
+From the number of channels you have access to, to the amount of different media you can create, there is limitless potential for growth with articulate advertising for your ecommerce site.

 Make sure you do the research to understand where your audience and the most useful prospects are going to be.
-It is fair to assume that they will be across most platforms associated with advertising, but deep dive into your data to find habits and trends, and work with this to create the best possible campaigns to grab their attention and ensure they fill their basket on your site.
+It is fair to assume that they will be across most platforms associated with advertising, but deep dive into your data to find habits and trends and work with this to create the best possible campaigns to grab their attention and ensure they fill their basket on your site.